mamedev/discrete/README.md

 ### Prerequisites

 #### Install
 Going forward you will need at least KiCad 5.1.
-On Ubuntu you can install kicad using
+On Ubuntu you can install KiCad using

 ```sh
 sudo add-apt-repository ppa:js-reynaud/kicad-5.1